Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 ### Remove NCN Prerequisites

 Open two sessions: one on the node that is to be removed and another on a different master or worker node.
-For several of the commands in this section, you will need to have variables set with the name of the node being removed and its xname.
+For several of the commands in this section, variables must be set with the name of the node being removed and its component name (xname).
 Set `NODE` to the hostname of the node being removed (for example `ncn-w001`, `ncn-s002`, etc).
 Set `XNAME` to the xname of that node.